redwood/redwood/README.md

 ### You guys recently uploaded Slate.
 How can I incorporate your new changes into my fork?

-Add the remote, call it "upstream":
+Add the remote, call it `upstream`:

     git remote add upstream git@github.com:tripit/slate.git

-Fetch all the branches of that remote into remote-tracking branches, such as upstream/master:
+Fetch all the branches of that remote into remote-tracking branches, such as `upstream/master`:

     git fetch upstream